obskyr/hamtaro-in-pieces/README.md

 48ce279084e1fc7a9136cc211f4fad5d  base.gbc
 ```

+The following are required to build the disassembly:

-For speed and fun (but mostly speed), the disassembly uses tools written in [Crystal](https://crystal-lang.org/).
-If you don't already have it, install the Crystal compiler.
-Follow the [official installation instructions](https://crystal-lang.org/docs/installation/)!
+* [Crystal](https://crystal-lang.org/) – for speed and fun (but mostly speed), the disassembly uses tools written in Crystal.
+Follow [the official installation instructions](https://crystal-lang.org/docs/installation/)!

   At the time of writing, Crystal isn't available natively for Windows, so you'll need to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (available on Windows 10) and follow the Linux instructions.
+* [RGBDS](https://github.com/rednex/rgbds) version 0.3.6 or newer – follow the instructions in the readme on the GitHub page to install.

-Once that setup is done, build the tools, and then build the ROM itself using Make:
+Once preparation is done, use Make to first build the tools, and then build the ROM itself:

 ```bash
 make -C tools